 – The degradation of exterior access stairs (the breaking of concrete elements and the obliteration of slip resistant materials) – the metal balustrades are rusty and some binding elements are missing, which increases the risk of collapse.

-– The degradation of the pedestals hydro-isolation and the destruction of their finishes.
+– The degradation of the hydroisolation and finishes for the pedestals.

-– The degradation of the terraces along with their constituent layers, the occurrence and development of parasitic vegetation after water penetration through technical joints and the destruction of the rainwater drainage system, which led to the destruction of the hydro-isolation system and meteoric waters infiltration.
+– The degradation of the terraces along with their constituent layers, the occurrence and growth of parasitic vegetation after water penetration through technical joints and the destruction of the rainwater drainage system, which led to the destruction of the waterproofing system and meteoric waters infiltration.

-– The degradation of the outside terraces, because of the floor tiles breaking or disappearance.
+– The degradation of outdoor terraces, because of floor tiles breaking or removal.

-– The interior finishes are at the same state of degradation as the outside finishes, because the maintenance work has not been made.
+– In the absence of maintenance works, the interior finishes are in the same state of degradation as the outdoor ones.

 The Panoramic Hotel is in the most advanced state of degradation.
 It can accommodate guests only on the lower floors, the rest of the building being closed.
-Most of the windows are broken, the external joinery is destroyed even in the places that have been replaced and there are areas where the closings are on the verge of collapse.
+Most of the windows are broken, the external joinery is destroyed even in the places whare it has been replaced and there are areas where the closings are on the verge of collapse.

-Because the meteoric waters drainage system is degraded and because of the environmental factors, the outside plaster is in many places inflated.
+Because the meteoric water drainage system is damaged and because of the weather, the outside plaster is inflated in many places.
 There are areas where the plaster fell off, which led to the grinding of concrete and exposure of the armatures, both in prefabricated decorative elements (some of which are detached) and in some of the structural elements.
-The terraces waterproofing and water retrieval system are degraded, which has led to water stagnation and its infiltration.
+The terraces waterproofing and water retrieval system are degraded, which has led to water stagnation and infiltration.

-The whole ensemble is a masterpiece of Romanian architecture from the socialist period.
-Through volumetric composition, an intimate connection was created between the buildings and their natural environment through the continuity of the interior spaces on the outside.
-These days the whole complex is in an advanced state of degradation.
+The whole ensemble is a masterpiece of Romanian socialist architecture.
+Through volumetric composition, an intimate connection was created between the buildings and their natural environment through the continuity of interior spaces on the outside.
+These days, the whole complex is in an advanced state of degradation.
 It is absolutely necessary to make the authorities and the civil society aware of the danger the whole ensemble is in.

-The North Olimp Ensemble is located beside the coast, 20-30 meters above the sea level and it is composed of a tower-type building complex placed in an area with rich vegetation.
+The North Olimp Ensemble is located by the shore, 20-30 meters above the sea level and it is composed of a tower complex placed in an area with rich vegetation.

-In terms of the compositional aspect, the buildings are developed vertically, representing an accent of the resort.
+In terms of composition, the buildings are developed vertically, representing an accent of the resort.
 The volumetric composition is rigorous, the right angle prevails and the decorative elements are limited.
-The dominant characteristics are the modular elements of the façade, which in comparison with the ones on the Amfiteatru ensemble, create a series of “terraces”, but do not develop vertically and would rather come out of the facade surface on a horizontal plane, thus conveying dynamicity to the buildings.
+The dominant characteristics are the modular elements of the façade, which compared to the ones on the Amfiteatru ensemble create a series of “terraces” that do not develop vertically, but come out of the façade surface on a horizontal plane, giving the buildings a dynamic aspect.

-At present, only the Hotel Crisana benefited from more extensive reconstruction and “modernization” works.
-The entire complex gives us the impression of an abandoned place especially because of the adjacent gardens, which have represented an oasis of peace and greenery in the 1970s and the 1980s.
-Nowadays some small and medium tall vegetation has grown so much that it covers the paths that have formerly connected the hotels, as well as the paths that lead to the beach.
-Moreover, the spaces adjacent to the buildings are neglected and full of litter, the walkways and the roads are destroyed, and the exterior stairs have crumbled.
-The hotel buildings had a series of functional annexes on the ground floors that interconnected seven buildings, which are now deserted.
-A large part of the walls and floors have collapsed and in their place a series of new metal parasitic constructions were built, attached or adjacent to the buildings, annexes which distort the volumetric composition of the buildings and are made of low quality materials.
+At present, only the Crisana Hotel has undergone more extensive reconstruction and “modernization” works.
+The entire complex gives the impression of an abandoned place, especially because of the adjacent gardens, which have represented an oasis of peace and greenery in the 1970s and the 1980s.
+Nowadays, low and medium vegetation has grown so much that it covers the paths that formerly connected the hotels or led to the beach.
+Moreover, the spaces surrounding the buildings are neglected and full of litter, the walkways and the roads are destroyed, and the exterior stairs have crumbled.
+The hotels had a series of functional annexes on the ground floors that interconnected seven buildings, which are now deserted.
+A large part of their walls and floors have collapsed and a series of new parasitic constructions of metal and other low quality materials were built in their place, attached or adjacent to the hotels, distorting the volumetric composition of the buildings.

 The hotels of this complex show the following types of degradation:

-– The exterior plaster degradation, due to environmental factors, rainwater infiltration and improper isolation, which gave rise to dampness both on the facades of the buildings, and on the inside.
+– The exterior plaster is degraded by the weather, rainwater infiltration and improper isolation, which gave rise to dampness both on the fronts and inside the buildings.

-– The presence of the air conditioning equipment in a relatively large number on the hotels facades.
+– The presence of air conditioning equipment in relatively large numbers on the hotel façades.

-– The outside degradation of the access stairs (cracks in the concrete and the wearing out of the slip resistant elements).
+– The outside degradation of the access stairs (cracks in the concrete and the wearing out of anti-slip elements).

 – The degradation of terraces and their constituent layers, which led to rainwater infiltration.